 (c) provide official transcripts from all conferred degrees.

 (d) complete the GRE or Miller’s Analogy Test (MAT).

 Please contact The Office of Graduate Admission at The School of Education for questions related to the application process including required essay prompts for this application.

 Email: [email protected]

-The coursework includes 39 credits prior to the dissertation: Eleven (11) Curriculum and Instruction courses (33 credits) and two (2) elective courses (6 credits).
+The coursework includes 39 credits prior to the dissertation: Eleven (11) Curriculum and Instruction courses (33 credits) and two (2) electives courses (6 credits); EDU 8013 and EDU 8014 are offered in lieu of elective courses taken outside of the Department of Curriculum and Instruction with permission.
 In what follows is a list of the Curriculum and Instruction courses, as well as description and distribution of the coursework.